wja-no/ballpark.js/README.md

     ...
     AllowOverride All
 ```
-3. Test your configuration by writing gibberish in the .htaccess-file.
+3. Test your configuration by writing gibberish in the <code>.htaccess</code>-file.
 This should trigger a 500 internal server error when accessing the project root folder from a browser.

 ## Weird things